 The enzyme steroid 5α -reductase plays a pivotal role in the conversion of testosterone to dihydrotestosterone, a process linked to various androgen-dependent disorders.
 In the previous study, our research group explored the biological activities of Tectona grandis L.f. extracts, particularly their potential for addressing hair loss concerns.
 Notably, the hexane extract of T. grandis leaves exhibited promise as a 5α -reductase inhibitor.
 The objectives of the current study were therefore to purify and identify the 5α -reductase inhibitors from the T. grandis leaf-hexane extract.
 These isolated compounds were then used as bioactive compounds for the standardization of the extract.
 The physicochemical properties and stability profiles of extracts were also investigated.
-The study was extended to examine the skin penetration of or the future formulation of products containing T. grandis leaves.
+The study was extended to examine the skin penetration of extracts and their bioactive constituents, which will provide necessary information for the future formulation of products containing T. grandis leaves.